zainnadeem786/APTS/standard/4_Graduated_Autonomy/README.md

 ### Requirement Index

+The 28 requirements in this domain are organized by the autonomy level they primarily govern rather than by thematic group; the Primary Level column below indicates that level.

 | ID | Title | Classification | Primary Level |
 |---|---|---|---|
 | APTS-AL-001 | Single Technique Execution | MUST \| Tier 1 | L1 |